-One of the biggest benefits of choosing cremation over a traditional burial is that it’s way more beneficial for the environment.
+One of the biggest benefits of choosing cremation over a traditional burial undoubtedly is the fact that it’s way more beneficial for the environment.
 Coffins not only cost thousands of dollars, they’re also sealed and treated with chemicals that definitely should not be seeping into the ground.
 Burial also takes up precious space in urban areas, as this is becoming a large scale problem.

 Cremation beats all of these downsides and then some, making it the go to choice for environmentalists and nature lovers.
 An emerging new trend of biodegradable urns takes already eco-friendly cremation up a notch.

 Biodegradable urns, also known as eco urns, are urns that will decompose overtime if they are exposed to the natural elements.
 If you want a long lasting keepsake, eco urns probably aren’t the best bet, but they’re a good choice in some other ways.
 Check out these two popular biodegradable urn options to see if an eco urn is the right choice for you.

 Pottery Wheel Urns for Ashes by Pulvis Art Urns - find here

 Although bio urns are actually designed to be buried underground, they do still hold the ashes of your loved one.
 So if you’re going to bury the urn, why not just do a traditional burial?
 Because bio urns come with an added surprise.

 Bio urns contain a seed and all natural fertilisers that will grow your loved one’s favourite tree out of their ashes.
 When you bury ashes in a bio urn, you’re giving back to nature by planting a new tree and honouring the cycle of life by giving new life to the earth.

 "Stone" (white) - Handmade Ceramic Urn for Human Ashes - see here